DerenB/Markdown-Notes/ProgrammingNotes/Databases/DevOpsNotes.md

     - Goes into the "LocationId" column of the current table
     - Looks for the "Location" table
     - Looks for the "Id" column in the "Location" table

+# Publish Database

+- Only used for local Database testing, not production db
+- Public Script: the script that will run to create database forms
+- How to Publish:
+  1) Right Click database in Solution Explorer
+  2) Public..
+  3) Create connection string
+     1) Click Target database connection: > Edit..
+     2) Browse > Local > Select database location
+  4) Save with "Save Profile As.."
+     1) Saves a public script
+     2) Can be re-used without having to keep setting up settings
+     3) <u>**Don't**</u> add this file to source control